 - Heat oil in a large skillet or wok over high heat.
 Add beef and quickly sear for about 2 minutes, stirring constantly.
 Then transfer to a plate and set aside.

 - If needed, add a splash more oil.
-Add chayote, onion, ¼ tsp salt, and ¼ tsp pepper.
+Add chayote, onion, ¼ teaspoon salt, and ¼ teaspoon pepper.
 Sauté for about 5 minutes, stirring frequently, over high heat until vegetables starts to soften.

 - Add oyster sauce and garlic.
 Stir until oyster sauce is evenly distributed and garlic is fragrant.